JDaniel26-Bory/holbertonschool-shell/basics/README.md

-the six command is useful for enumerate all the files The seven command is useful for creates a new directory the eigth command is useful for mv a file for a directory
+the six command is useful for enumerate all the files The seven command is useful for creates a new directory the eigth command is useful for mv a file for a directory The nine command is useful for remove a file inside of a directory